Qabel/qabel.github.io/_docs/Adding-a-new-contact.md

 ### Prearrangements

-During the initialization of Qabel the user created a public/private key pair, his own storage space to upload data, a dead drop for the contacts to upload messages and an entry in a business card like directory, which can be reached by a short URL.
+During the initialization of Qabel the user created a public/private key pair, a dead drop for the contacts to upload messages and an entry in a business card like directory, which can be reached by a short URL.
 At this URL a JSON formated object is located that contains 3 fields: a dead drop URL, a public key and a signature (composed in the usual way -- a digest and actual signature).

 ### Procedure